 - CE providers must promote and advertise courses in keeping with social work ethical conduct and core values, as defined by the profession's codes of ethics and as defined under applicable state, provincial, and federal laws.
-Refer to the NASW Code of Ethics (2017) and the CASW Code of Ethics (2005). - CE providers must include adequate and accurate information on promotional material shared with prospective participants before registration. - CE providers must share required course details that meet ACE standards even when attendance is required and the course is not open to the public (e.g., an in-service training). - CE providers must use promotional and advertising materials that appear professional. - CE providers must include required information on all promotional material.
-This information, or a web page link to it, must be included in printed and electronic promotional materials. - All promotional materials for courses and individual conference sessions must include - 1.
+Refer to the NASW Code of Ethics (2021) and the CASW Code of Ethics (2005). - CE providers must include adequate and accurate information on promotional material shared with prospective participants before registration. - CE providers must share required course details that meet ACE standards even when attendance is required and the course is not open to the public (e.g., an in-service training). - CE providers must use promotional and advertising materials that appear professional. - CE providers must include required information on all promotional material.
+This information, or a web page link to it, must be included in printed and electronic promotional materials. - o All promotional materials for courses and individual conference sessions must include - 1.
 Title - 2.
 Date - 3.
 Location or distance learning delivery method description - 4.
 Description - 5.
 Learning objectives - 6.
 Target audience - 7.
-Content level - 8.
-Instructor bio(s) - 9.
-Outline or agenda with specific times and breaks - 10.
-Amount of CE credit offered - 11.
-CE credit type (if required by jurisdiction) - In addition to the above, promotional materials for all courses, including overall conference promotional materials, must include - 12.
-Fees - 13.
-Registration deadline - 14.
-Refund policy - 15.
-Cancellation policy - 16.
-Instructions for requesting accessibility accommodations - 17.
-Complete ACE approval statement (Standard 6.2)
+Instructor bio(s) - 8.
+Outline or agenda with specific times and breaks - 9.
+Amount of CE credit offered - 10.
+CE credit type (if required by jurisdiction) - In addition to the above, promotional materials for all courses, including overall conference promotional materials, must include - 11.
+Fees - 12.
+Registration deadline - 13.
+Refund policy

+- 14. Cancellation policy

+- 15. Instructions for requesting accessibility accommodations

+- 16. Complete ACE approval statement (Standard 6.2)

-- 18. Other jurisdictional approvals, if any - 19.
-Course completion requirements - 20.
-Assignments, if any - 21.
-When/how certificate is issued - 22.
-Where and how to register - 23.
-Contact information for questions, concerns, etc. - o In addition to the above, all distance learning courses must include - 24.
-Detailed description of specific delivery method.
+- 17. Other jurisdictional approvals, if any

+- 18. Course completion requirements

+- 19. Assignments, if any

+- 20. When/how certificate is issued

+- 21. Where and how to register

+- 22. Contact information for questions, concerns, etc.

+- o In addition to the above, all distance learning courses must include

+- 23. Detailed description of specific delivery method.
 Simply stating "online" is insufficient.
-Potential participants should know from reading the promo if they are reading course material, watching a recorded video, attending a live webinar, etc. - 25.
-Course interactivity type, interactive or noninteractive - 26.
-Description of how posttest and evaluation are given to participants and submitted - 27.
-Date recorded or created, if asynchronous (self-paced) - 28.
-System requirements - 29.
+Potential participants should know from reading the promo if they are reading course material, watching a recorded video, attending a live webinar, etc.

+- 24. Course interactivity (interactive or noninteractive) - 25.
+Date recorded or created, if asynchronous (self-paced) - 26.
+System requirements - 27.
 Posttest requirements (passing score and retest policy) - Conference sessions offering ACE credit must be clearly identified, especially when some sessions are not relevant to social workers OR are not being offered for ACE CE credit. - If an ACE provider or a provider of approved individual courses offers courses to social workers outside of the providers ACE approval, advertising materials must clearly state what organization the credit is being offered through so that social workers do not think those courses are being offered for ACE credit. - CE providers offering live trainings in a jurisdiction that does not accept ACE credit at all or does not accept ACE provider courses for credit (i.e., the jurisdiction requires individual course approval) must clearly state in promotional material that CE credit is not provided for social workers in that jurisdiction. - ACE providers must ensure that both sample promotional material submitted with the application and all promotional material for all courses they are offering for CE credit under their ACE approval meet ACE requirements. - A provider of approved individual courses/conferences may not call itself an "ACE provider" unless it has also completed the ACE provider application process and is currently an ACE provider. - ACE providers must not state or imply that an individual course is "approved by ASWB ACE" unless that specific course has been reviewed and approved through the ASWB ACE individual course/conference approval process.